mitchellporter/BGRecursiveTableViewDataSource/README.md

 ## Support methods

 Part of the simplicity of this implentation comes from the reuse of `UITableViewDataSource` for groups of `UITableView` sections or subsections.
-If the code within your **`BGRecursiveTableViewDataSourceSectionGroup`** (implementing `UITableViewDataSource`) needs to resolve its top-level `NSIndexPath` from its internal, offset `NSIndexPath`, this can be accomplished by calling this method on the `BGRecursiveTableViewDataSourceSectionGroup` itself:
+If the code within your **`BGRecursiveTableViewDataSourceSectionGroup`** (implementing `UITableViewDataSource`) needs to resolve its top-level `NSIndexPath` from its internal, offset `NSIndexPath` (based on its rows and sections' overall position given other prior sections from any other preceding section groups), this can be accomplished by calling this method on the `BGRecursiveTableViewDataSourceSectionGroup` itself:

 ```objc
 - (NSIndexPath *)translateInternalIndexPathToTopLevel:(NSIndexPath *)indexPath;
 ```

-Convenience methods for inserting, reloading, or deleting rows and sections dynamically (and also beginning/ending updates on the `BGRecursiveTableViewDataSourceSectionGroup` themselves) are provided simply by calling said methods on the data-sources rather than on the `UITableView` directly:
+Convenience methods for inserting, reloading, or deleting rows and sections dynamically (and also beginning/ending updates on the `BGRecursiveTableViewDataSourceSectionGroup(s)` themselves) are provided simply by calling said methods on the data-sources rather than on the `UITableView` directly:

 ```objc
 - (void)beginUpdatesForSectionGroups:(NSSet <BGRecursiveTableViewDataSourceSectionGroup *>*)priorSectionGroups; // Use these internally instead of calling `UITableView` beginUpdates/endUpdates() methods.